shnenanigans/InstanceSync/README.md

 ### Syncs the config, mods, resourcepacks, and speedrunigt folders for multiple instances in minecraft speedrunning.

 If the download warns you of a virus, this is most likely because the program is made to add, delete, and modify your files which windows antivirus doesn't like.
+You may have to press more info > run anyway.

 There are a couple things I highly recommend before running this program: